United Nations Office of Legal Affairs

-The United Nations Office of Legal Affairs is a United Nations office currently administered by Under-Secretary-General for Legal Affairs and Legal Counsel of the United Nations Miguel de Serpa Soares.
+The United Nations Office of Legal Affairs (OLA) is a United Nations office currently administered by Under-Secretary-General for Legal Affairs and Legal Counsel of the United Nations Elinor Hammarskjöld.

 History

 Established in 1946, the United Nations Office of Legal Affairs provides a unified central legal service for the Secretariat and the principal and other organs of the United Nations and contributes to the progressive development and codification of international public and trade law.
 Pursuant to Article 102 of the UN Charter, OLA registers, publishes, and serves as a depository of international treaties.
 The office also functions to promote the strengthening and development as well as the effective implementation of the international legal order for the seas and oceans.

 Units

 The Office consists of six divisions: